- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Univariate analysis: predictors of GIB after AIS in the derivation cohort (n = 8,820).
 Showed univariate predictor of GIB after AIS in the derivation cohort.
-Figure S1.
 Plot of observed versus predicted risk of in-hospital GIB after AIS in the derivation, internal and external validation cohorts.
 Showed plot of observed versus predicted risk of GIB with 95% confidence intervals in the derivation and validation cohorts according to 10 deciles of predicted risk.
 Overall, there was a very high correlation between observed and predicted risk in the derivation cohort (A) (n = 8,820; r = 0.99, P < 0.001), internal validation cohort (B) (n = 5,882; r = 0.96, P < 0.001) and external validation cohort (C) (n = 2,938, r = 0.91, P < 0.001), which indicated excellent calibration.
 Appendix A. The CNSR and CICAS investigators.
 Appendix B. Institutional review board within the CNSR and CICAS network.
 (DOC 176 KB)

 About this article